ThomasDeMunck12/TRL_RHNetworks/README.md

 - March 2019 – High Volume For-Hire Vehicle Trip Records
 The scripts in the `data` folder preprocess these datasets to estimate model parameters such as arrival rates, travel times, and distances.

+## Dependencies
+The project mainly relies on the following packages:
+- Python 3.10+
+- NumPy
+- PyTorch
+- Gymnasium
+- Stable-Baselines3
 ## Repository Structure

 ### Core modules